 Edmonton Intercultural Centre is in the McCauley community.
-It has many non-profit organizations which believe in antiracism, inclusion, and intercultural sharing and learning.
+It has many non-profit organizations, which believe in antiracism, inclusion, and intercultural sharing and learning.
+Visit the Edmonton Intercultural Centre at 9538 107 Ave NW, Edmonton, AB T5H 0Z5 or contact an organization listed below:

-- Multicultural Health Brokers Co-op Ltd Helps pregnant women, new parents and their families - Edmonton Multicultural Coalition Engages with ethno-cultural communities - Intercultural Child and Family Centre Helps children and families from diverse cultural backgrounds
+- Multicultural Health Brokers Co-op Ltd -Helps pregnant women, new parents and their families - Edmonton Multicultural Coalition Engages with ethno-cultural communities - Intercultural Child and Family Centre Helps children and families from diverse cultural backgrounds - Centre for Race and Culture Teaches about racism and encourages intercultural understanding

-- Centre for Race and Culture Teaches about racism and encourages intercultural understanding - Filipino-Canadian Saranay Association of Alberta Welcomes all nationalities, not only Filipinos - Multicultural Family Resource Society Commits to improving the well-being of immigrants - Changing Together Immigrant women serve other immigrant women - The Council for the Advancement of African Canadians in Alberta - Supports all members of all interests and abilities - Chinese Cultural Promotion Society Helps connect people who speak Mandarin
+- Filipino-Canadian Saranay Association of Alberta - Welcomes all nationalities, not only Filipinos - Multicultural Family Resource Society Commits to improving the well-being of immigrants and refugees - Changing Together Immigrant women serve other immigrant women - The Council for the Advancement of African Canadians in Alberta Supports all members of all interests and abilities - Chinese Cultural Promotion Society Helps connect people who speak Mandarin

-For more information about the groups listed above: Website: www.edmontoninterculturalcentre.ca Email: edmontoninterculturalcentre@gmail.com Phone: (780) 756-2655
+For more information about the groups listed above:

+Website: www.edmontoninterculturalcentre.ca Email: edmontoninterculturalcentre@gmail.com

 Get involved!
 If you want to build your social group and community, visit Action for Healthy Communities (AHC).
 AHC has the Community Development Program where you can find different communities that are working together to make their communities better.
 For details and to register, call (780) 944-4687.